shareresearchteam/OverTrack/README.md

 **q** - Quits the program and saves the data.
 Using control+c will not save the data to a spreadsheet.

 # Other Notes
-If this tool is being used on Windows, the file path much be specified.
+If this tool is being used on Windows without Terminal, the file path much be specified.
 This is at the end of each script and an example of the file path listing is shown below.
 ```
 data.to_excel(r'C:\Users\Connor\Desktop\OSU_Lab\multi-object-tracking\Tracking Data\data.xlsx', index = True, header=["Centroid"])
 interactions.to_excel(r'C:\Users\Connor\Desktop\OSU_Lab\multi-object-tracking\Tracking Data\interactions.xlsx', index = True, header=["Centroid"])